datacarpentry/shell-genomics/lesson_shell_fasta.md

 ## Exercises
 ### 1 - Downloading data

-The data we need are deposited on the [Ensembl](http://www.ensembl.org/index.html) FTP site, a repository of all files from the project that are publicly available.
-We need to navigate the repository and find the one containing all the sequences of human ncRNA.
+The data we need are on the [Ensembl](http://www.ensembl.org/index.html) FTP site, a repository of all publicly available files from the project.

-There is an [html interface](http://www.ensembl.org/info/data/ftp/index.html) relative of the last release where it should be easy to locate the link to the FASTA file of the ncRNA
+There is an [html interface](http://www.ensembl.org/info/data/ftp/index.html) of the last release where it should be easy to locate the link to the FASTA file of the ncRNA

 *or*
+ We need to navigate the repository .

-You can navigate the public [FTP](ftp://ftp.ensembl.org/pub/) site trough the last release>FASTA>homo_sapiens>ncrna
+You can navigate the public [FTP](ftp://ftp.ensembl.org/pub/) repository to find the file with all the sequences of human ncRNA (a little help: follow  last\_release>FASTA>homo_sapiens>ncrna)

 *in both cases*